mlcommons/ck/cm/README.md

 ### About

-Collective Mind (CM) is a very lightweight, non-intrusive and technology-agnostic workflow automation framework being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) based on the feedback from the community, Google, AMD, Neural Magic, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems, ACM and other organizations.
+Collective Mind (CM) is a lightweight, non-intrusive and technology-agnostic workflow automation framework being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) based on the feedback from the community, Google, AMD, Neural Magic, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems, ACM and other organizations.

-The goal is to provide a common, simple and human-readable interface to manage, run, reproduce and customize diverse AI/ML apps, benchmarks and research projects across continuously changing models, datasets, software and hardware from different vendors.
+The goal is to provide a common, simple and human-readable interface to manage, run, reproduce and customize diverse AI/ML apps, benchmarks and research projects across continuously changing models, datasets, software and hardware from different vendors in a unified and automated way.

 Go to the [project page](https://github.com/mlcommons/ck) for more details.